Welcome to Renaissance Learning’s GDPR Compliance & Brexit Overview

 Renaissance’s GDPR Compliance Journey

-Our GDPR compliance journey started by gathering a team of experts within the company from legal, information security, product engineering, marketing, and sales – both in the EU and the United States – to specifically address the GDPR’s new requirements.
+Our GDPR compliance journey started by gathering a team of experts within the company from legal, information security, product engineering, marketing, and sales – both in the United Kingdom and the United States – to specifically address the GDPR’s new requirements.
 We then appointed a Data Protection Officer to oversee Renaissance’s GDPR compliance program.

 Then, over the next several months, Renaissance underwent a comprehensive, detailed analysis of our data handling and security practices.
 We then took our findings and laid them against the GDPR’s requirements and current guidance from the relevant regulators to assess whether they met the requirements or whether further attention may be required.